Hyperbaric Oxygen Therapy Cost in Canada (2026): $0 to $400 Skip to main content

 What is the average cost of a hyperbaric chamber session at a private clinic?

-The typical private-clinic per-session rate in Canada is $175 to $350.
-Most clinics fall within this range; the full market spans $150 (introductory pricing at the low end) to $400 (premium multiplace chambers in major-city clinics).
+Private-clinic per-session rates in Canada range from about $150 to $400, depending on city, chamber type, and facility.
+Introductory or single-session pricing sits at the low end; premium multiplace chambers in major-city clinics sit at the high end.
 Most clinics offer package discounts of 10 to 25 per cent for full 20 to 40 session courses.

 How much is one hour in the hyperbaric chamber?